PURPOSE: To provide standard operating procedures for use during all emergencies and non-routine incidents.

 6. Hazmat response unit; and

-J. All MCF's must maintain a list of local stakeholders who may need notification during an incident at the facility:
+M. Each MCF ICS coordinator must maintain a list of local stakeholders who may need notification during an incident at a facility, including such examples as:

 4. Local businesses; and/or

 N. All MCFs must maintain a trained public information officer (PIO) for incidents and to be available for the MCF's command post.

 1. During regular business hours, the MCF PIO must notify and consult with the department PIO during the incident.